Where is Arabic Spoken?

 By Mahmoud Nassar Arabic Editor at VEQTA Translations.

-Arabic is spoken by approximately half a billion people and, as such, it’s the sixth most spoken language worldwide.
-We love the Arabic language and its beautiful cursive style of writing is like no other language!
+The Arabic language is spoken by approximately half a billion people and, as such, it’s the sixth most spoken language worldwide.
+Our Arabic translators love the Arabic language and its beautiful cursive style of writing is like no other language!

 The Arabic alphabet is written from right-to-left and comprises 28 letters.
 Any major computing platform nowadays, whether on desktop computers or mobile phones, include at least one popular font for desktop formatting in Arabic.
 As a result of Arabic being spread across many countries, the language has many dialects, including Maghrebi, Egyptian, Sudanese, Gulf, Yemeni etc. However, while these dialects are used during daily interactions, they have no influence on the modern Arabic written language or how translators translate the Arabic language.